danjenson/notes/courses/stats-270/lecture-4.md

 # Admissibility and the risk set

-- An admissible rule is optimal in taht it cannot be improved across all
+- An admissible rule is optimal in that it cannot be improved across all
   $\theta\in\Omega$.
 - The lower quadrant of $\vec{x}$: $Q_\vec{x}=\\{\vec{y}\in \mathbb{R}^k: y_i\le x_j,\; j=1,\ldots,k\\}$
 - If $\vec{y}\ne \vec{x}$ where $\vec{x}=\vec{r}^\delta$,